Peugeot 5008: Second generation (P87; 2017)

 The second generation is an SUV, unveiled to the press on 7 September 2016, before a presentation to the public scheduled for the 2016 Paris Motor Show.
-It is essentially a seven seater version of the Peugeot 3008, which was to be released in the spring of 2017.
+It is essentially a seven-seater version of the Peugeot 3008, which was to be released in the spring of 2017.
 Its wheelbase is 165 mm longer, and about 50 kg heavier than the 3008.

 The 5008 is assembled in France at the PSA plant in Rennes.
 Assembly in China takes place at the Dongfeng PSA Plant in Chengdu, together with the 3008 II (called the 4008 in China) and the Citroën C5 Aircross.
 In China, these three models all share the same platform, engines and transmission.

 Design

 Unlike the previous generation that was a pure MPV, the 5008 is an SUV to follow the trend in sales.
 It is actually an extended version of the 3008, presented several months previously.
 Specific elements include a different front grille and front bumper, and a chrome arch running through the entire pavilion to the bottom of the rear window.

-In the same way, the interior essentially takes up the iCockpit of its cousin.
+The interior of the 5008 shares the similar iCockpit design from the smaller 3008.
 In particular, the 8-inch captive touchscreen, but also a 12.3-inch high resolution digital head up panel, is available.

-On the other hand, the wheelbase extended to 2.84 m makes it possible to significantly increase the capacity; seven places are now available, divided into three rows.
-On the first, the passenger seat can be shelved to load the long objects.
+On the other hand, the wheelbase extended to 2.84 m makes it possible to significantly increase the capacity; seven seats became available, divided into three rows.
+In the first row, the passenger seat can be shelved to load the long objects.
 The second row is composed of three independent seats, retractable and adjustable in length and inclination.
-Finally, the third row consists of two additional seats which can be folded or removed individually.
+Finally, the third row consists of two additional seats which can be folded or unfolded individually.

 Facelift

-A new facelift for the Peugeot 5008 was revealed in September 2020.
+The facelift for the second-generation Peugeot 5008 was revealed in September 2020.
+It emphasises Peugeot's new design language that can be seen on the 3008 and 308 including, new headlights and taillights, new bumper, new colour options, new models, and newer technology.